GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

   -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Runs deployments in the specified namespace.
 When used with 'render' command, renders manifests contain the namespace
   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=: tcp port to expose the Skaffold API over HTTP REST --rpc-port=: tcp port to expose the Skaffold API over gRPC --status-check=: Wait for deployed resources to stabilize
+      --remote-cache-dir='': Specify the location of the remote cache (default $HOME/.skaffold/remote-cache) --rpc-http-port=: tcp port to expose the Skaffold API over HTTP REST --rpc-port=: tcp port to expose the Skaffold API over gRPC --status-check=: Wait for deployed resources to stabilize